Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 You need better and more backlinks than competitors to succeed in search engines.

-Link building isn’t something you do once and forget about it.
+Link building isn’t something you do once and forget about.
 You have to be consistent with it.
 It’s something you must continue doing as long as you want to keep ranking for a particular keyword that’s relevant to your business.

 Many business owners would say “let’s build ten backlinks this month and we’ll do it again six months after,” or “let’s build ten backlinks for every keyword we are targeting.”